tossdesu/FilmoGraphy/README.md

 # FilmoGraphy
-This app for movie searching and adding them to lists: liked, watched, will watch.
+This is an app for movie searching and adding them to lists: liked, watched, will watch.
 <br>
 This is my small pet project to consolidate knowledge and skills in mobile development.
 <br>